Is the Talent Economy Abolishing Retirement?

 Terri Gallagher

-The founder of Gallagher and Consultants, Terri Gallagher's over 20 years of leadership experience include roles with Adecco, Manpower, The Walt Disney Company.
+The founder and CEO of Gallagher and Consultants, Terri Gallagher's leadership experience includes roles with Adecco, Manpower, The Walt Disney Company.